ipfabric/docs/docs/support/known_issues/Vendors/arista.md

 ---
-description: IP Fabric describes known affected issues for Arista and how to fix them.
+description: This page describes known issues with Arista and how to fix them.
 ---

 # Arista